 Transit demand

 Since it is difficult to obtain comprehensive public transit ridership data at a national-scale, we use data from the Transit mobile phone app (transitapp.com) as an indicator of changes in daily and hourly transit demand.
 Transit is a popular mobile phone app providing real-time public transit data and trip planning.
-The app covers over 200 cities around the world with more than five million download on Android platform [13] and 73.5 thousand ratings on Apple App store [14].
-We treat app usage as an indicator of real-time demand and an approximation of general public transit demand [13]; we also examine this empirically (below).
-The data provided by Transit via their daily updated webpage are change values expressed as a set of percentage of app usage relative to the same date last year, adjusted for annual growth [15].
+The app covers over 200 cities around the world and more than 60 US metro areas (discussed below) with more than five million download on Android platform [13] and 73.5 thousand ratings on Apple App store [14].
+We accessed daily demand data from Transit via their daily updated webpage: these are change values expressed as a set of percentage of app usage relative to the same date last year, adjusted for annual growth [15].
+These estimates use app activity as a proxy for transit ridership demand.

-To assess the authenticity of the Transit app usage data as a measure of transit demand, we compare ridership decrease reports derived from individual transit systems' websites and local news outlets.
-Most transit systems do not release estimates for every date; instead, many report single estimates for a given date.
-We compare these ridership decrease reports with the corresponding estimates from the Transit app data on the same date for 40 transit systems that we could trace the actual ridership decrease value.
+Transit estimates their market share of transit users to be an average of 8% in the United States.
+To assess Transit app usage data as a measure of transit demand, we compared ridership decrease reports derived from individual transit systems' websites and local news outlets.
+Most transit systems do not release estimates daily; instead, many report single estimates for a given date.
+We compared these ridership decrease reports with the corresponding estimates from the Transit app data on the same dates for 40 transit systems with published ridership reports.
 The average difference between the Transit app estimate and agency reported value is 3.7%; a paired T-test indicates that we cannot reject the null hypothesis that the mean difference is zero (p = 0.14 > 0.05).
 However, the standard deviation of the differences is 15.96%; this may be due to the varying definitions of normal ridership level among agencies.
-Although the test suggests the Transit app data are a good overall approximation of public transit demand, it is important to note that the Transit app decline values as well as the agency values are both inferential estimates.
-Ridership counts from agencies, especially daily ridership counts (as opposed to monthly) vary greatly in methodology, and agency counts during COVID-19 are particularly prone to error when back-door boarding, fare-free service, and other changes affect the accuracy and precision of ridership estimates.
-Regarding Transit, its estimates are based on app activity as a proxy for ridership, and its sampling frame will not include individuals who cannot afford a smart phone and data plan, cannot use the app due to different abilities, or choose not to use it.
-However, these disadvantages are compensated by the large Transit app user base that allows comparison across transit systems.
+Although the test suggests the Transit app data are a good approximation of public transit demand, it is important to note that both the Transit app data and transit agencies’ data are inferences.
+Ridership counts from agencies, especially daily ridership counts (as opposed to monthly) vary in methodology.
+Moreover, agency counts during COVID-19 are particularly prone to error due to back-door only boarding, fare-free service, and other pandemic-related changes that affect the accuracy of ridership counts.
+Transit app activity does not include individuals who cannot afford a smart phone and data plan, cannot use the app due to different abilities, or choose not to use it.
+It is likely that our measures are underestimates of transit demand decline, especially among more disadvantaged social groups and older populations.
+Compensating for these disadvantages is the large Transit app user base across most transit systems in the United States, allowing comparison across transit systems using a common benchmark.

 The daily Transit data include demand decrease estimates for 182 public transit systems across the United States, Canada, Australia, New Zealand, and France.
-We select 113 county-level transit systems in 63 metro areas, 52 counties, and 28 states across the United States.
-We exclude 7 state-level or cross-county systems if their ridership could draw from large and geographically diverse areas, such as Pacific Surfliner, which extends to the whole South California coast and Metro-North Railroad, which crosses multiple counties and states in the Northeast United States.
+We selected 113 county-level transit systems in 63 metro areas and 28 states across the United States.
+We excluded 7 state-level or cross-county systems if their ridership could draw from large and geographically diverse areas, such as Pacific Surfliner, which extends to the entire South California coast, and Metro-North Railroad, which crosses multiple counties and states in the Northeast United States.
 The time period of daily data is from February 15th to May 17th.
-We also use hourly demand decrease for 93 public transit systems across the United States.
-Hourly data’s time period is from March 16th to May 10th.
+We also use hourly demand decrease estimates for 93 public transit systems across the United States.
+The time frame for the hourly data is from March 16th to May 10th.
+None of the data collected or accessed in this study in this study contain individual personal information.